 |Title:||Offensive Line Coach|

-Greg Fictum completed his fifth season with Concordia University Wisconsin in 2015, primarily coaching and mentoring the offensive line.
+Greg Fictum enters his seventh season in 2017 with Concordia University Wisconsin, primarily coaching and mentoring the offensive line.

 During his tenure, Fictum has coached the offensive line who blocked for one of the country's most explosive offenses, a conference championship team and a quarterback who was a finalist for the Gagliardi Trophy.

 Individually, he has mentored three pre-season All-Americans, a D3Football.com All-North Region offensive lineman and seven All-Northern Athletics Collegiate Conference offensive linemen.
 In addition, the Minnesota Vikings and Dallas Cowboys have done preliminary scouting for one of his linemen.

-Coming to the Falcon's after nine years as a head coach at New Holstein High School, Fictum lead the Huskies to six WIAA Playoff appearances after the school reached the playoffs just twice in its previous history.
+Coming to the Falcon's after nine years as a head coach at New Holstein High School, Fictum led the Huskies to six WIAA Playoff appearances after the school reached the playoffs just twice in its previous history.